top of page

 Tip #3: Keep Your Pets Safe and Secure

 While you’re traveling non-stop, it is vital to keep your dog safe and secure.
 An RV moving down the highway poses many risks to dogs.
-It is essential to ensure that your dog is securely tethered or placed in a sturdy crate that is anchored in place.
+It is essential to ensure that your dog is securely tethered or placed in a sturdy crate anchored in place.
+When looking for crates or kennels for your dog, ensure they are substantial enough, well-ventilated, and comfortable.
+Experts recommend not using expandable crates for dogs, which can be dangerous when in motion.

 Tip #4: Establish a Routine